sunrise-choir/sunrise-social-android-app/README.md

 - this should trigger the phone to start replicating.
 - Wait for a minute while the sbot reconnects to patchwork.
 Then try pushing the home button on the bottom menu every so often, it will refresh with new content as it is downloaded and indexed.
 The ui will never block while indexing / replicating is happening.

-Note: This behaviour comes from the go sbot, it will change in the future but it's workable for dev.
+Note: This behaviour comes from the go sbot, it will change in the future but it's workable for development.

 ## Todos